intmus/inttheory22-23/_03-triads-7chords-leadsheet/a1-triads.md

 w:P5 P5 P5 P5 P5 P5 d5 P5{% endcapture %}
 {% include abc-example.html number="1" abc=ex1 %}

-As you probably noticed, you can create a variety of interesting harmonies, but the ones that felt the most familiar occurred when placed a pitch in each 5th that divided them equally.
+As you probably noticed, you can create a variety of interesting harmonies, but the ones that felt the most familiar occurred when you placed a pitch in each 5th that divided them equally.
 And in doing so, you created the basic harmonic structure for all diatonic music: *the triad*.

 ## Building diatonic triads

-All diatonic triads have exactly three pitches, although chordal members may be doubled and certain chord members can occasionally be omitted (and therefore implied) depending on the context.
+All diatonic triads have exactly three unique pitches, although chordal members may be doubled and certain chord members can occasionally be omitted (and therefore implied) depending on the context.
 We name the chord members by the distance above the bottom pitch **when the chord is stacked in thirds**:
 - the lowest pitch is called the *root* of the chord
 - the pitch that is a 3rd above the root is called the *chordal third*
 - the pitch that is a 5th above the root is called the *chordal fifth*